XDelta/sACN_Websockets/README.md

 Send DMX using sACN over websockets, created for use in virtual lighting rigs.

 ## Prerequisite
-Python 3.8+
+Python 3.8+<br>
-A Websocket Server, any server that accepts websockets and will then distribute it to connected clients.
+A Websocket Server, any server that accepts websockets and will then distribute it to connected clients.<br>
 I've used [Pie Socket](https://www.piesocket.com/) for testing

 ## Install